 To bind toppings to sushi rice, such as white fish and egg, with seaweed like a belt (obi) for a kimono.

-Usually, salt, sugar and Mirin are added to mashed shrimp meat, and then roasted in a pan until they are smaller flakes.
+Usually, salt, sugar and Mirin are added to mashed shrimp meat or white fish, and then roasted in a pan until they are smaller flakes.

 Serving sushi made with live seafood such as prawns.